breezy/ios-sdk-sample-gd/README.md

 Setup
 ----------------
 **For ICC:**
+### Step 1 - Add the ServiceController files to your project
 Add the following files to your project:

 - ServiceController.h
 - ServiceController.m

-### Step 1 - Import ServiceController.h and GDiOS.h into the desired .h file
+### Step 2 - Import ServiceController.h and GDiOS.h into the desired .h file
 ```objc
 #import <GD/GDiOS.h>
 #import "ServiceController.h"
 ```

-### Step 2 - Add the ServiceControllerDelegate to the desired .h file
+### Step 3 - Add the ServiceControllerDelegate to the desired .h file
-Add the following delegates into your view controller
+Add the delegate into your view controller
 ```objc
 @interface YourViewController : UIViewController <ServiceControllerDelegate>
 ```

-### Step 3 - Allocate an instance of the ServiceController, set the delegate in the desired .m file
+### Step 4 - Allocate an instance of the ServiceController, set the delegate in the desired .m file
 Initialise and set the delegate of the ServiceController
 ```objc
 @implementation GoodClientViewController